Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Proposed LM-UI Framework Architecture Design

-\item \textbf{Conditional Logic:} Based on the analysis, the algorithm employs conditional logic to select an appropriate extraction mechanism.
-Parent nodes of classified applications are checked, to guarantee the most suitable model is employed.
+\item \textbf{Conditional Logic} Based on the analysis, the algorithm employs conditional logic to deploy appropriate agents in the extraction mechanism.
+Parent nodes of classified applications are checked, to guarantee the most suitable model is utilized.
 This selection process is pivotal to the algorithm's adaptability and accuracy in parameter extraction.\\

-\item \textbf{Response Generation:} Depending on the categorization: \begin{itemize} \item If the input falls into a specific category (e.g., calculations), the algorithm engages a dedicated module designed for that category, employing specialized deep-learning models, such as our custom fine-tuned Google's T5 \item For other types of input, the algorithm utilizes a different set of models tailored for general language understanding and response formulation \item This delegation of tasks ensures we use the appropriate model for the task, employing larger more capable models for more demanding tasks such as complex arithmetic extraction, while making use of suitable smaller models for simplistic tasks.
-This optimization ensures inference time is not wasted on tasks that don't require it, saving resources along with crucial response time.\\ \end{itemize}
+\item \textbf{Response Generation} Depending on the categorization:\\ \begin{itemize} \item If the input falls into a specific category (e.g. calculations), the algorithm engages a dedicated module designed for that category, employing specialized deep-learning models, such as our custom fine-tuned Google's T5\\ \item For other types of input, the algorithm utilizes a different set of models tailored for general language understanding and response formulation\\ \item This delegation of tasks makes it so that we use the most appropriate model for the task, employing larger more capable models for more demanding tasks such as complex arithmetic extraction, while making use of suitable smaller models for simplistic tasks.
+This optimization ensures valuable inference time from larger models is not wasted on tasks that don't require it, saving resources along with crucial response time.\\ \end{itemize}

-\item \textbf{JSON Output Formatting:} Finally, the parameters extracted by the model are formatted into a structured JSON object, optimized and suitable for further processing or display to the end-user once sent back to the client. \textit{See Listing 3} \\ \end{enumerate}
+\item \textbf{JSON Output Formatting} Finally, the parameters extracted by the model are formatted into a structured JSON object, optimized and suitable for further processing or for display to the end-user once sent back to the client. \textit{See Listing 1.3}. \end{enumerate}

 This pipeline employed by our LLM engine allows for complex comprehension of textual input from a user, by accurately classifying and extracting parameters that the target application requires.
-This engine is able to streamline the connection between the user and the software by taking the intentions and requirements of both into account, utilizing its logical reasoning to complete the task as it sees fit.
-This is a stepping stone towards the right direction in the next generation of software.
+Our engine is able to streamline the connection between the user and the software by accounting for the intentions and requirements of both, utilizing its logical reasoning to complete the task as it sees fit.
+This is a stepping stone in the right direction for the next generation of software.